DBMI/ExcelPostprocessor/README.md

                     <extract>....

-These `<cleaning>` statements will be executed on the specified column before the `<extract>` statements, but the original column--not the modified column--will be shown in the Excel file that is created.
+These `<cleaning>` statements will be executed on the specified column before the `<extract>` statements, but the _original_ column--not the modified column--will be shown in the Excel file that is created.
 ## Installation
+To allow its use in secure environments in which `pip install` is unavailable, the app has been compiled into `.exe` form.
-Copy the directory `excel_postprocess.dist` to the directory containing the Excel workbook.
+Copy `dist/excel_postprocess.zip` to the directory with the target Excel spreadsheet and unzip into the executable file and a sample `.xml` configuration file.
 Customize the configuration file `excel_postprocessor.xml` to specify the workbook, worksheets and columns you want to process.